5 Best Georgetown Tours in Washington DC

 Getting to know Georgetown| ©Vicenç Feliú

 Georgetown is a town with many hidden historical sites.
-Although it is a relatively small neighborhood, it is home to natural and historic beauty that should be explored by tourists visiting Washington.
+Although it is a relatively small neighborhood, it is home to natural and historical beauty that should be explored by tourists visiting Washington.
 It features cobblestone sidewalks, prominent trees and old buildings such as the Old Stone House and Georgetown University.

 Most of the sites can be visited without purchasing a ticket.
 Most of them are houses with historical value, streets, churches and even cemeteries and staircases famous for appearing in horror movies.
 It also has stores, restaurants and luxury hotels.

 However, if you travel on your own you will miss the details of the history of all these sites.
 The magic of your visit to Georgetown will be the stories your guide will tell you as you get to know this iconic site.
 If you do the tour on your own, you will have to check Google Maps to make sure you don't get lost, as well as look up information about the sites you visit.
-Honestly, spending your vacation looking at the screen of your cell phone is not the most ideal thing to do.
+Honestly, spending your vacation looking at the screen of your cell phone is not the most ideal.

 The only detail of these guided tours is that they are done on foot.
 However, in Washington you can get tours in private vehicles and even tour buses.
 You could also book some of the best bike tours in the city.
 Those options are the best if you feel that walking for several hours is not your thing.